 fbpx

-One hundred years ago this month, George Sutherland began his service on the U.S. Supreme Court, where he served for 16 years.
+October 2022 marked one hundred years since George Sutherland began his service on the U.S. Supreme Court, where he served for 16 years.
 The only Utahn ever to serve on the court, Sutherland left an indelible mark on Utah and the nation with his firm defense of the U.S. Constitution and his commitment to principle.

 It is this steadfast commitment throughout his life, and his reputation as a man of character, that led the founders of Sutherland Institute to choose George Sutherland as our organization’s namesake.

-During the month of October, we are partnering with Zions Bank to commemorate the life and legacy of George Sutherland.
-Utahns will hear a series of short stories on KSL Radio that highlight different aspects of Sutherland’s life and public service.
-In addition, this page will feature a new collection of blogs, essays and multimedia content profiling this important historical figure.
+In October 2022, we partnered with Zions Bank to commemorate the life and legacy of George Sutherland.
+Utahns heard a series of short stories on KSL Radio that highlighted different aspects of Sutherland’s life and public service.
+In addition, this page features a collection of blogs, essays and multimedia content profiling this important historical figure.

 Special thanks to the contribution and partnership of